OXID-eSales/github-actions/docs/actions/install_themes.md

 # install_themes
+> [!WARNING]
+> This action is deprecated and will be removed with v4.

 This action installs one or more themes using the composer inside the given container (default 'php') and runs composer update at the end.